geofoluugm/WP-1.6-Geo-AI-for-Carbon-Storage-Assessment/README.md

 ## 📌 Project Description

 This project is part of Indonesia’s FOLU Net Sink 2030 – IP UGM WP 2.6, focusing on Geo-AI Development and Use-case for Carbon Storage Assessment.
-We develop a Geo-AI modeling system to support carbon stock assessment, following the IPCC Tier 2 and Tier 3 standards (medium- and detail-scale).
+We develop a Geo-AI modeling system to support carbon stock assessment, following the IPCC Tier 2 and Tier 3 standards (medium and detail scale).

 The study area is located in Sepaku Watershed, East Kalimantan, with a specific focus on Wanagama Forest in IKN (Nusantara Capital City).